Cisco: 2013–present

 In March 2020, SVP and GM of Enterprise Networking David Goeckeler left to become CEO of Western Digital. and was replaced by Todd Nightingale, head of Cisco Meraki.
 In August 2020, Cisco announced the creation of a new 130,000 square feet Midwest headquarters in Chicago at the Old Chicago Main Post Office accommodating 1,200 employees.
 Cisco maintains over 200 corporate offices in more than 80 countries.

+In 2021, Cisco shares reached $46.25, remaining 42 percent below their 2000 peak.

 In October 2022, Cisco announced a partnership adding the Microsoft Teams app to its meeting devices.

-In 2022, Cisco completely curtailed sales of its equipment in Russia due to Russian invasion of Ukraine, and completely discontinued service for already-sold devices.
+Cisco completely curtailed sales of its equipment in Russia after the 2022 Russian invasion of Ukraine, and completely discontinued service for already-sold devices.
 In April 2023, it became known that the company had destroyed equipment, spare parts, and even vehicles and office furniture worth 1.86 billion rubles (about $23 million) due to the impossibility of re-exporting.
 In February 2023, Cisco also wrote off the debt of the Russian mobile operator MTS in the amount of 1.234 billion rubles.
 As expected, these are unpaid amounts for previous equipment deliveries.
 In 2023, Cisco announced plans to begin manufacturing equipment in India.

 On February 15, 2024, Cisco announced it would lay off more than 4,000 employees, or 5% of its global workforce, and lowered its annual revenue forecast due to economic challenges and reduced demand from telecom and cable service providers.

-On March 5, 2024, Cisco Systems announced to secure unconditional EU antitrust approval for its $28 billion bid for cybersecurity firm Splunk.
+In March 2024, Cisco Systems received unconditional EU antitrust approval for its $28 billion bid for cybersecurity firm Splunk.

 On April 24, 2024, Chuck Robbins, CEO of Cisco, met with Pope Francis and signed the Rome Call for AI ethics at the Vatican, endorsing the document's principles for responsible and ethical AI use.